Program Evaluation and Causal Inference with High-Dimensional Data: Introduction

-The first main contribution of this paper is providing inferential procedures for key parameters used in program evaluation that are theoretically valid within approximately sparse models allowing for imperfect model selection.
+The \textit{first main contribution} of this paper is providing inferential procedures for key parameters used in program evaluation that are theoretically valid within approximately sparse models allowing for imperfect model selection.
 Our procedures build upon \citen{BellChernHans:Gauss} and \citen{BellChenChernHans:nonGauss}, who were the first to demonstrate in a highly specialized context, that valid inference can proceed following model selection allowing for model selection mistakes under two conditions.
 We formulate and extend these two conditions to a rather general moment-condition framework (e.g., \citen{hansen_gmm} and \citen{hansen-singleton_gmm}) as follows.
 First, estimation should be based upon ``orthogonal" moment conditions that are first-order insensitive to changes in the values of nuisance parameters that will be estimated using high-dimensional methods.
 Specifically, if the target parameter value $\alpha_0$ is identified via the moment condition

-where $h_0$ is a function-valued nuisance parameter estimated via a post-model-selection or regularization method, one needs to use a moment function, $\psi$, such that the corresponding moment condition is orthogonal with respect to perturbations of $h$ around $h_0$.
-More formally, the moment condition should satisfy
+where $h_0$ is a function-valued nuisance parameter estimated via a model-selection or regularization method, one needs to use a moment function, $\psi$, such that the corresponding moment condition is orthogonal with respect to perturbations of $h$ around $h_0$.
+More formally, the moment condition should satisfy the \textit{Neyman orthogonality condition}

 where $\partial_h$ is a functional derivative operator with respect to $h$ restricted to directions of possible deviations of estimators of $h_0$ from $h_0$.
 Second, one needs to ensure that the model selection mistakes occurring in the estimation of nuisance parameters are uniformly ``moderately" small with respect to the underlying model.
 Specifically, we will require that the nuisance parameter $h_0$ is estimated at the rate $o(n^{-1/4})$, which ensures small bias, and that the estimator takes values in a space whose entropy does not grow too fast, which ensures no overfitting.
 In this paper, we establish that building estimators based upon moment conditions with the orthogonality condition (\ref{LowBias}) holding ensures that crude estimation of $h_0$ via post-selection or other regularization methods has an asymptotically negligible effect on the estimation of $\alpha_0$ in general frameworks.
 It then follows that we can form a regular, root-$n$ consistent estimator of $\alpha_0$, uniformly with respect to the underlying model.